kyuden/rvine/README.md

 # Rvine

-A simple Ruby wrapper for the unofficial and undocumented Vine API.
+A simple Ruby wrapper for the unofficial [Vine](https://vine.co/) API.

-Please pull-request.
+[Vine](https://vine.co/) is a mobile service that lets you create, share short videos and sure enoght is a cool app, but has a small problem - sometimes I just want to share the video link with my friends without sharing it on twitter.
+Yes!!
+Use Rvine.

 ## Installation